 During the past few weeks, I have been meeting regularly with a reentry team comprised of teachers, parents, and board members to discuss our return to campus in August.
 Using information from our local independent schools, along with comparable independent schools across the Southeast, this team has contemplated an appropriate course of action for our return to learning on campus.

 This page was created by our reentry team in adherence to the guidelines established by the CDC, the MSDH, and many others with the primary purpose of providing a healthy and safe environment for our students, faculty and staff, and families.

 We will continue to work diligently to create plans to provide safe and effective learning environments under all conditions that are also responsive to the care of our FPDS family.

 This page is intended to give our families a glimpse into the planning and factors we are considering for each of our learning scenarios.
 Please note that this information and our needs as a school may change at any time due to the unpredictable nature of COVID-19.
 See you soon!

 Brian T. Smith

 Head of School

 with our gifted faculty is the most beneficial plan for all of us.
 Our students need the structure, instruction, support, and love that our teachers and staff provide at FPDS.
-For the intellectual, emotional, physical, and spiritual well-being of our students, we will do everything possible to make sure we are on campus on August 10.
+For the intellectual, emotional, physical, and spiritual well-being of our students, we want to do everything possible to stay on campus.